 Push the filler panels in toward the AC unit, as close as possible.
 With assistance, lift the AC unit from each side and place it on the leading bottom edge of the window frame.

 With one person firmly holding the AC unit in place, close the window's bottom sash down so that it is behind the AC unit's top rail.
-The AC unit should be sloped backward about three or four degrees.
+The AC unit should be sloped backward about 3 or 4 degrees.

 Secure the Filler Panels